 The Mutation of Antisemitism – This video from Rabbi Sacks explores the history of antisemitism and how it has shifted and mutated over time.

-The Sacks Conversation – Gila Sacks – In this video from The Rabbi Sacks Legacy, his daughter shares what Rabbi Sacks would say today in the aftermath of October 7th.
+The Sacks Conversation – Gila Sacks – In this video, Rabbi Sack’s daughter shares what her father would have said in the aftermath of October 7th.

-Have anything to add to the list?
+Do you have anything to add to the collection?
 Contact us at content@lookstein.org.